 Na holds an MFA in Dance from Sarah Lawrence College, an MA in Dramaturgy from the University of Melbourne, and a BA in Modern Dance Choreography from the Beijing Dance Academy.
 She is currently pursuing a Ph.D. in Critical Dance Studies at the University of California, Riverside, and serves as the Graduate Representative for the Dance Studies Association (DSA).

-As a scholar, Na’s research centers on choreography, dance dramaturgy, and contemporary and experimental dance practice in China.
-She is particularly interested in moments of failure, the marks that training leaves on the body, and practices of refusal, examining how dance-making responds to cultural complexity and reshapes questions of identity.
-Her work has been presented at the Dance Studies Association Annual Conferences, and her book chapter on dance dramaturgy has been published by Routledge.
+As a scholar, Na’s research focuses on choreography, dance dramaturgy, and contemporary and experimental dance practices in mainland China.
+Her work examines practices of refusal and explores how dance-making reveals the inscriptions of training on the body, responds to cultural complexity, and reorients the processes through which identity and bodily perception are shaped and articulated.
+She has presented her research at the annual conferences of the Dance Studies Association, and her book chapter on dance dramaturgy was published by Routledge in 2026.

 © 2026 by Na An